-470-Unified Mission Seminar, 4 Cr.
+472-Unified Mission Seminar, 2 Cr.

-This intensive Mission Seminar will combine the learning outcomes of the four Mission Seminars of the university's core curriculum: Franciscan Values and Traditions, Living in a Diverse World, Serving the Common Good, and the Ethical Life.
-Students must complete an approved service-learning project.
+This intensive Mission Seminar combines the learning outcomes of the last two Mission Seminars of the university's core curriculum: Serving the Common Good and The Ethical Life.
+Students complete a service-learning project developed and approved in VUSM 471.
+This service learning project requires eight sessions or 20 hours of service.
 Restricted to Center for Adult Learning students.
 Restricted to students with junior standing or higher.